boderg/your-weather/README.md

 The site was deployed to GitHub Pages.
 The steps to deploy are as follows:

-- In the [GitHub repository](https://github.com/boderg/your-weather), navigate to the Settings tab
+- In the [GitHub repository](https://github.com/boderg/your-weather), navigate to the Settings tab.
 - From the source section drop-down menu, select the **Main** Branch, then click "Save".
 - The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found [here](https://boderg.github.io/your-weather)
+The live link can be found [here](https://boderg.github.io/your-weather).

 ### Local Deployment